Position

 Responsibilities:

-• Ensure all installations comply with safety regulations and industry standards.
+• Ensure all installations comply with relevant regulations and standards.

 Qualifications

-• Minimum of 5 years of experience in a similar role, preferably in a facility or construction management setting.
+• Minimum of 5 years of experience in installation management.

 Is becoming a Installation Manager a good career path?